-Synonyms of indhana - Artemisia absinthium Linn.
+Synonyms and definitions of indhana - Artemisia absinthium Linn.

 indhana :